namshi/namshi.github.com/source/team/index.markdown

     He comes with over 6 years of experience in front end development, and core JavaScript expertise.
     In free time, he can be found updating his blog or checking out some open source stuff.

-*   ##<div id="Mohamed Amin">Mohamed Amin</div>
-    {% img left team /images/amin.jpg Mohamed Amin %}
-    **Mohamed Amin** is a Front End Developer working at Namshi.com, he has been passionate about Web development ever since the 33.6k internet modem!
-He acquired most of the experience he has through self education since highschool.
-Amin worked as a Web and UI Designer in creative agencies and software houses in Egypt delivering creative designs and neat UI prototypes.
-    Amin is focuses on delivering solutions with optimized experience therefore he stands and fights for the UX aspects in the products he is involved in.
-He co-founded Web designers community in Alexandria (AWB) also participated  in number of  startup conferences.
-    Amin believes that Web design became a comfort zone of his capabilities, so, working in Namshi will give Amin exposure to new technologies and opportunity to keep his learning curve alive and to explore the new world of E-commerce!

 *   ##<div id="Razan Bilwani">Razan Bilwani</div>
     {% img left team /images/razan.jpg Razan Bilwani %}
     **Razan Bilwani** is a Senior Product Management Analyst,